The i Paper: Reputation

-Since being named National Newspaper of the Year at the 2015 News Awards, the i has also gone on to win and be shortlisted for numerous awards in the UK.
+Since being named National Newspaper of the Year at the 2015 News Awards, the i has won and been shortlisted for numerous awards in the UK.
 At the 2017 Press Awards, the i secured six nominations.
-Katy Balls was a finalist alongside Stephen Bush for Political Commentary of the Year, Yasmin Alibhai-Brown for Broadsheet Columnist of the Year, Alice Jones for Critic of the Year, Steve Connor for Science Editor of the Year, Kim Sengupta for Foreign Reporter of the Year, Sam Cunningham for Sports Journalist of the Year, while the paper itself was nominated for Best News Site of the Year.
+Katy Balls was a finalist alongside Stephen Bush for Political Commentary of the Year, Yasmin Alibhai-Brown for Broadsheet Columnist of the Year, Alice Jones for Critic of the Year, Steve Connor for Science Editor of the Year, Kim Sengupta for Foreign Reporter of the Year, Sam Cunningham for Sports Journalist of the Year, while the paper was nominated for Best News Site of the Year.
 At the 2017 British Sports Journalism Awards, Hugo Lowell was nominated for Young Sports Writer of the Year.

-At the 2018 British Media Awards, the i won Gold in the Launch of the Year category for i weekend and Editorial Campaign of the Year category for its coverage of NHS cuts.
+At the 2018 British Media Awards, the i won gold in the Launch of the Year category for i weekend and Editorial Campaign of the Year category for its coverage of NHS cuts.
 The paper was also runner-up for both Print Product of the Year and Media Brand of the Year.
 The i was found in a 2018 poll to be the second-most trusted news brand in the UK after The Guardian.
 In March 2019, the i overtook The Guardian to become the most trusted digital news brand on-line, and third in print.
 The two then tied as most trusted national newsbrand for their paper editions in 2020; the i was third on-line.
 At the 2019 British Media Awards, the i won Gold in the Media Brand of the Year category, Silver for the Digital Product of the Year, and Bronze in the Print Product of the Year category.

 Following its renaming in December 2024, the associated website redesign earned inews.co.uk the "Website of the Year" award at the 2025 Press Awards.